buildpacks/rfcs/text/0000-execution-environments.md

   - strings can help account for use cases we haven't thought of yet.
 - Should buildpacks be allowed specify allowlist execution environments?
 - What changes are needed in the buildpack registry?
+- Does `build.env` need to support execution environments in `builder.toml`?
+- Should the reserved exec env strings be namespaced?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes